lsst/mops_daymops/tests/experimentScripts/README.txt

 If you really must...
 Then here are instructions.
 It's going to get awfully ugly, so take a deep breath and try not to get lost.
+** However, we really would appreciate comparisons of the C and C++ linnkTracklets runs, so please do go ahead with this!

 To use the original Auton C implementation of linkTracklets, you'll need to convert input file formats.
 For the time being, C